Call-for-Code/Solution-Starter-Kit-Disasters-2020/README.md

 ### 1. Set up an instance of Watson Assistant

+Watson Assistant powers a chat bot which answers questions around preparing, dealing with, and recovering from the dangers of flooding.

 Log into the IBM Cloud and provision a Watson Assistant instance.

 1. Provision an instance of **Watson Assistant** in the [IBM Cloud catalog](https://cloud.ibm.com/catalog/services/watson-assistant)